apache/usergrid/sdks/html5-javascript/README.md

 <http://usergrid.apigee.com/docs>

 #Getting started
 The SDK consists of just one Javascript file.
+It is located in this project here:

+	/sdk/usergrid.appSDK.js

-Include this at the top of your html file (in between the head tags):
+Include this file at the top of your html file (in between the head tags):

-	<script src="js/usergrid.appSDK.js" type="text/javascript"></script>
+	<script src="sdk/usergrid.appSDK.js" type="text/javascript"></script>

 Once you have done this, you are ready to start building entities and collections to drive your app and model your data.

+A minified version of the file is located here:

+	/sdk/usergrid.appSDK.min.js

+#Sample apps
-The SDK project includes a simple app that is simply a list of dogs.
+The SDK project includes a simple app called Dogs, that is simply a list of dogs.
 It retrieves the collection from the API, shows you how to page through the results, and shows you how to create a new entity.
 For a more complex example, check out our Messagee app:

 <https://github.com/apigee/usergrid-sample-html5-messagee>